 To find out about local activities, you could look at:

-• Community notice boards
+- Community notice boards

-• Local websites
+- Local websites

-• Libraries or community centres
+- Libraries or community centres

-• National websites such as Age UK
+- National websites such as Age UK

 Later life may be the time to do things you may not have had the time to do when you were younger, such as:

-• Pursuing a hobby such as painting
+- Pursuing a hobby such as painting

-• Travelling
+- Travelling

-• Adopting a pet
+- Adopting a pet

-• Learning to play an instrument
+- Learning to play an instrument

 Social Media

 Social media is a tool that should not be overlooked due to someone's age.
 As our virtual world grows, so do the resources.
-However, many people may find it overwhelming and not know where to begin.
+However, many people may find it overwhelming and do not know where to begin.

 There are many benefits to using social media, such as staying connected with family and friends.
-Whether your family is on holiday, lives far away or simply isn't able to see you face to face, social media can bridge that gap in communication via text or video chat, helping to combat loneliness.
+Whether your family is on holiday, lives far away or simply isn't always able to see you face to face, social media can bridge that gap in communication via text or video chat, helping to combat loneliness.

 As mentioned above, you may find it difficult to know where to begin with social media.
-Fortunately, many communities offer local IT training, or there are many easy-to-use guides online.
+Fortunately, many local communities offer IT training, or there are many easy-to-use guides online.

 If you’d like to help combat loneliness in your local community, view and apply for care jobs at Cera here.